Merger of Center for Community Peacemaking and Conflict Resolution Services unifies dialogue programs

 After writing the acclaimed Seven Habits of Highly Effective People, Stephen Covey later identified a wholly different “eighth habit” that gives people purpose and greatness: finding your voice and helping others find their voice.

 Covey’s work, which arose from feedback on his original groundbreaking book, shows a growing understanding that communication and empathy are both moral imperatives and survival skills in our post-industrial economy.

 And “voice” has become a central theme of forming Advoz from two dialogue-focused organizations joining.
-Our name, Advoz, discerned unanimously by more than 20 board and staff members, derives from the Latin for “voice,” or “adding voice to dialogue.”
+Our name, Advoz, discerned unanimously by more than 20 board and staff members, derives from the Latin and Spanish for “voice,” or “adding voice” to dialogue.
 And an imperative for “adding voice” shows up again and again in our work: